wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. Clarify the basis for performance reviews and promotions, and what blocks advancement.

-   Identify artifacts that individuals and teams can keep private (such as burndown charts refactoring, automation, etc.).
+   Identify artifacts that individuals and teams can keep private (such as burndown charts, refactoring, automation, etc.).

 1. Ensure managers to track learning time in who they manage.